 5. Will Alexa Work with a Nest Thermostat?

-In short, yes.
-Your Nest Thermostat can control the temperature of your home without Wi-Fi.
-However, being disconnected from Wi-FI means the Nest doesn’t have access to all the key features that most people enjoy.
+Yes, your Nest Thermostat can still control temperatures even without Wi-Fi.
+At the same time, a lack of an internet connection means your Nest doesn’t have access to all the key features that most people enjoy.

-Users can lock the Nest to stop any temperature adjustments outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest continues to use existing program settings—but simply prevents people from changing the settings.
+Nest has a locking feature that allows a user to stop any temperature adjustments outside of a preset range.
+This won't mean you have to make do with just one temperature—a locked Nest continues to use existing program settings—but simply prevents other users from constantly changing the settings.

 To lock a Nest: